IronShield-Tech/types/README.md

 # IronShield Types

-Shared types and utilities for IronShield
+Shared enums, structs, impls, and utilities for IronShield.